-Or, maybe you'd rather deal with customers who take an efficient, professional approach to the sales process than those want to make small talk or unproductive conversation.
+Or, maybe you'd rather interact with customers who take an efficient, professional approach than those want to engage in small talk or unproductive conversation.

 Or, perhaps you relate best to customers who are naturally more skeptical than accepting.

 Welcome to Everything DiSC® Sales!
 The DiSC® model is a simple tool that's been helping people connect better for over thirty years.
 This report uses your individual assessment data to provide a wealth of information about your sales priorities and preferences.
 In addition, you'll learn how to connect better with customers whose priorities and preferences differ from yours.